jakew4/Movie-Database-Project/README.md

 * Author: Jacob Wang
 * Last updated: 3/6/2023

 ## Business Problem: Design a MySQL database on Movies from a subset of IMDB's publicly available dataset.
-Utilized the database to analyze what makes a movie successful and provided recommendations to the stakeholder on what makes a successful movie.
+Utilize the database to analyze what makes a movie successful and provide recommendations to the stakeholder on what makes a successful movie.

 ![moviesjawn](https://user-images.githubusercontent.com/112730629/222327496-49913c4a-9836-4d31-8885-887707a7071d.png)